Table of Contents

 Two-page resumes were long considered unacceptable in traditional fields, but a modern resume can make good use of two pages to impress a hiring manager.

-If you have a long list of work history and don’t want to leave anything out, two pages can be your best choice.
+If you have a long work history and don’t want to leave anything out, two pages can be your best bet.
 Instead of using a tiny font and tricky formatting to fit everything on one page, make your resume nicely spaced out and easy to read across both pages.

 If your employer is likely to be reading your resume online, keeping it to one page is also less important, since there’s no question of printing costs or keeping track of extra pages.
 If everything on your resume is essential and it still takes up more than one page, using two pages can be a great modern strategy.